 Full notes must always be prepared of discussions of important subjects.
 This is to avoid or resolve later disagreement about what is said, and/or to communicate views and decisions to those who need to know about them.
-See also my separate advice on how to conduct effective meetings.
+See also my advice on how to get the best out of meetings.

 Notes of formal meetings are known as Minutes (with a capital M).

 Contrary to popular perception, civil servants' notes are clear and unambiguous.
 The Cabinet Minutes Style Guide offers excellent advice.
 Here are some extracts - advice which you should follow whenever you are writing any meeting note:

 Err on the side of inclusion of detail.
 Current records are fuller and more detailed than in the past.
 This is a conscious choice.

 Do not write the Minute verbatim.
 While the Minute usually records things in the order in which they were said, sometimes a bit of reordering helps the Minute flow more smoothly.
 This should not be overdone, but nor should you feel excessively constrained.

 Include the politics.
 If people disagree, it should be recorded (politely).
 It is particularly important to record differences of view across parties in a coalition government.
 Include criticisms of previous Governments, e.g. “the previous Government’s policy in this area had not achieved its objectives...”.